jensibunga/first-crud-mern-add-item/README.md

 # first-crud-mern-add-item

-## Description

-* Followed full MERN tutorial using CRUD operation
+To practice my MERN skills more during my [Restart Network](https://restart.network/) guide period.
+I followed a tutorial using MERN that allow users to create item, delete, and edit.

 ## Technology Use